Patient Rights Activist, Artist, Author, Speaker & Founder of the Walking Gallery

 "Regina was absolutely fabulous!!
 We loved having her here and I’m still getting such positive comments and emails.
 Her presentation was so perfect.
 She did such a nice job with the painting.
 She will be hard to top next year, for sure.
 My CEO was very thrilled with the entire conference, but it was Regina who set the stage." - Augusta University Medical Center, Center for Patients and Families

-Research shows that families and patients define their healthcare & quality and safety experience as emotional, while healthcare providers define the experience as biological health – Regina Holliday wants to close that gap to co-design outcomes and experiences and create humanism in healthcare.
-Holliday is a patient advocate and artist known for painting a series of murals depicting the need for clarity and transparency in medical records.
-This advocacy mission was inspired by her husband Frederick Allen Holliday II and his struggle to get appropriate care.
-Afflicted with kidney cancer, Fred suffered poor care coordination, a lack of access to data and a series of medical errors and, as a result, lost his battle.
-During Fred’s 11 weeks of continuous hospitalization in five facilities, Holliday learned that she would have to wait 21 days and would be charged 73 cents per page for Fred’s medical records.
-In addition to already expensive care, the many necessary pages would have cost hundreds of dollars.
-These institutional flaws spurred Holliday to try to improve care for her husband as well as all patients who are abused in this way.
-As a result, Fred’s death inspired Holliday to use painting as a catalyst for change.
-Read More >
+Research shows that families and patients define their healthcare quality, safety and overall experience as emotional, while healthcare providers define the experience as biological health – Rev. Regina Holliday wants to close that gap to co-design outcomes and experiences and create humanism in healthcare.
+Rev. Holliday is a patient advocate and artist known for painting a series of murals depicting the need for clarity and transparency in medical records and to reform health care standards.
+This advocacy mission was inspired by her husband Frederick Allen Holliday II and his struggle to get appropriate health care.
+Afflicted with kidney cancer, Fred suffered poor care coordination, a lack of access to data and a series of medical errors, during his 11 weeks of continuous hospitalization in five facilities.
+As a result, he lost his battle and his life.

 The Joseph H. Kanter Family Foundation